Aliases for MGMT Gene

 GeneCards Summary for MGMT Gene

 MGMT (O-6-Methylguanine-DNA Methyltransferase) is a Protein Coding gene.
-Diseases associated with MGMT include spinal cord astrocytoma and central nervous system lymphoma, primary.
-Among its related pathways are DNA Damage and Chks in Checkpoint Regulation.
-GO annotations related to this gene include calcium ion binding and damaged DNA binding.
+Diseases associated with MGMT include Oligodendroglioma and Gliosarcoma.
+Among its related pathways are DNA Damage Reversal and Chromatin Regulation / Acetylation.
+Gene Ontology (GO) annotations related to this gene include calcium ion binding and damaged DNA binding.

-Involved in the cellular defense against the biological effects of O6-methylguanine (O6-MeG) in DNA.
-Repairs alkylated guanine in DNA by stoichiometrically transferring the alkyl group at the O-6 position to a cysteine residue in the enzyme.
-This is a suicide reaction: the enzyme is irreversibly inactivated
+Involved in the cellular defense against the biological effects of O6-methylguanine (O6-MeG) and O4-methylthymine (O4-MeT) in DNA.
+Repairs the methylated nucleobase in DNA by stoichiometrically transferring the methyl group to a cysteine residue in the enzyme.
+This is a suicide reaction: the enzyme is irreversibly inactivated.